About Us

 Print nights provide an opportunity to print out your photos in a variety of sizes and share them with other members.
 Depending on the size of the print, the print nights provide the opportunity to demonstrate technical mastery and printing skill — resolution, sharpness, exposure range, tonal gradation and tonal range, contrast, and other qualities that may not be perceptible in a projected image — in addition to the many other aspects of photography, such as composition, lighting, subject matter, and printing methods.

 Images are viewed in five groups.
 (1) Monthly theme images, (2) Large color, (3) Large monochrome, (4) Small color, and (5) Small monochrome.
 For the monthly Theme, print night uses the same thematic category each month as projected image night, which are on the calendar.
+During the meetings, we discuss the prints as a group, with comments from the maker and the members.

 Leadership